Skip to main content

 UI Layer

 The UI layer is generic over <D: Display> and contains zero unsafe code.
-It lives in numcore/src/ui/ across three files: mod.rs (module declarations), font.rs (bitmap font), and formula.rs (screen layout and rendering).
+It lives in numcore/src/ui/ across four files: mod.rs (module declarations), font.rs (bitmap font), formula.rs (screen layout), and matrix_display.rs (matrix viewport).

 Font (font.rs)